netfoundry/mop/quickstarts/docs/vcpe/cpe-automation-supplement.md

 ```

 ## 1.3 Configure IPs
-You should be able to login to the VM to configto ure the IP on the new interface.
+You should be able to login to the VM to configure the IP on the new interface.
 Please note, the first additional interface created is “<b>eth1</b>”, and the next one will be “<b>eth2</b>” and so on.

 When you login to the VM, the interface should look like this:
 ![image](../images/cpe-automation-a02.png)